-MONITOR STATUS - If the Scan Tool's LCD display shows a zero (indicating there are no DTCs present in the vehicle's computer), but the yellow LED is lit, it indicates a "Monitor Has Not Run" status.
-This means that some of the Monitors on the vehicle have not yet finished their diagnostic self-testing.
-This condition confirmed by one or more blinking Monitor icons on the LCD display.
-A blinking Monitor icon means the Monitor has not yet run and finished its diagnostic self-testing.
-All Monitor icons that are solid have completed their diagnostic self-testing.

-■ Red LED - Indicates there is a problem with one or more of the vehicle's systems.
-The red LED is also used to show that DTC(s) are present (displayed on the Scan Tool's LCD display).
-In this case, the Malfunction Indicator (Check Engine) lamp on the vehicle's instrument panel will light steady on.
+- B. MONITOR NOT RUN STATUS If the Code Reader's display shows a zero (indicating there are no DTC's present in the vehicle's computer memory), but the yellow LED is illuminated, it may be an indication Monitors that some of the supported by the vehicle have not and completed their vet run diagnostic testing.
+Check the Code Reader's display for confirmation.
+All Monitor icons that are blinking have not yet run and completed their diagnostic testing; all Monitor icons that are solid have run and completed their diagnostic testing. - Red LED Indicates there is a problem with one or more of the vehicle's systems.
+The red LED is also used to indicate that DTC(s) are present (displayed on the Code Reader's screen).
+In this case, the Malfunction Indicator (Check Engine) lamp on the vehicle's instrument panel will be illuminated.

+P2247(1 of 2) Generic Stored

+O2 sensor refere circuit/open bank

+Press and Hold  for Main Menu

+SYSTEM STAT us -O-O-O

 - DTC's that start with "P0", "P2" and some "P3" are considered Generic (Universal).
 All Generic DTC definitions are the same on all OBD2 equipped vehicles.
-The Scan Tool automatically displays the code definitions (if available) for Generic DTC's. - DTC's that start with "P1" and some "P3" are Manufacturer specific codes and their code definitions vary with each vehicle manufacturer. - 13.
-If more than one DTC was retrieved, and to view Freeze Frame Data, press and release the DTC button, as necessary. - Each time the DTC button is pressed and released, the Scan Tool will scroll and display the next DTC in sequence until all DTCs in its memory have displayed.

-- Freeze Frame Data (if available) can be viewed at any time by pressing the FF button. - In OBD2 systems, when an emissions-related engine malfunction occurs that causes a DTC to set, a record or snapshot of engine conditions at the time that the malfunction occurred is also saved in the vehicle's computer memory.
+The Code Reader automatically displays the code definitions (if available) for Generic DTC's. - DTC's that start with "P1" and some "P3" are Manufacturer specific codes and their code definitions vary with each vehicle manufacturer. - 12.
+If more than one DTC was retrieved, and to view Freeze Frame Data, press and release the DTC button, as necessary. - Each time the DTC button is pressed and released, the Code Reader will scroll and display the next DTC in sequence until all DTCs in its memory have displayed. - Freeze Frame Data (if available) will display after DTC #1. - In OBD2 systems, when an emissions-related engine malfunction occurs that causes a DTC to set, a record or snapshot of engine conditions at the time that the malfunction occurred is also saved in the vehicle's computer memory.
 The record saved is called Freeze Frame data.
-Saved engine conditions include, but are not limited to opening speed open or close limited to: engine speed, open or closed loop operation, fuel system commands, coolant temperature, calculated load value, fuel pressure, vehicle speed, air flow rate, and intake manifold pressure.
-See VIEWING FREEZE FRAME DATA on page 37.
+Saved engine conditions include, but are not limited to: engine speed, open or closed loop operation, fuel system commands, coolant temperature, calculated load value, fuel pressure, vehicle speed, air flow rate, and intake manifold pressure.

-← FREEZE FRAME
+FREEZE FRAME

-P0118
+P163 9

 Fuel Sys 1 OL

 Fuel Sys 2 NA

 Calc Load(%) 0.0

 ECT(°F) -40.0

 STFT B1(%) 0.0

 LTFT B1(%) 0.0

-Press any Hotkey
+Press and Hold 🚭 for Main Menu

 If more than one malfunction is present that causes more than one DTC to be set, only the code with the highest priority will contain Freeze Frame data.
-The code designated "01" on the Scan Tool display is referred to as the PRIORITY code, and Freeze Frame data always refers to this code.
+The code designated "01" on the Code Reader display is referred to as the PRIORITY code, and Freeze Frame data always refers to this code.
 The priority code is also the one that has commanded the MIL on.

-Retrieved information can be uploaded to a Personal Computer (PC) with the use of the optional "PC Link" softare. (see instructions included with PC-Link program for more information).
+Retrieved information can be uploaded to a Personal Computer (PC) with the use of optional software (see instructions included with the software for more information).